-The work of Baltimore’s local council is focused on the development of a culturally-grounded ecosystem model that prioritizes the assets and leadership within the Black community, with the support of allied partners.
-Elements of the two-year program include the formation of a local council, storytelling, research and community-led pilot programs to amplify community assets and address emerging barriers.
+The work of Baltimore’s local council focused on the development of a culturally-grounded ecosystem model that prioritizes the assets and leadership within the Black community, with the support of allied partners.
+Elements of the two-year program included the formation of a local council, storytelling, research and community-led pilot programs to amplify community assets and address emerging barriers.

 BLACK BUTTERFLY EXCHANGE

 The ESHIP Communities Baltimore Stewardship Council spent two years planning for the launch of the Black Butterfly Network and the associated Black Butterfly Exchange, a comprehensive platform for information and support for Baltimore's Black-owned businesses.
 Funded by the T. Rowe Price Foundation and the Open Society Institute - Baltimore — and aligned with, supported, and funded in part by ESHIP Communities — the Black Butterfly Network exists to put wind under the wings of Black business owners across the City with free resources, training, educational materials, one-on-one support, and an ever-growing business directory that can be accessed by the public to easily find and patronize Black businesses in Baltimore.